Succession to the former French throne (Bonapartist): Second Napoleonic law of succession

 In December 1852, with the imperial crown on his head, Napoleon III, still a bachelor, exercised the authority granted him by a decree in the form of a Sénatus-consulte (and confirmed by plebiscite), to enact a new organic law on the succession (in the event he himself were to leave no legitimate descendants).
-Napoleon III recognized Napoleon I's last surviving brother, Jérôme, as the heir presumptive.
+Napoleon III recognised Napoleon I's last surviving brother, Jérôme, as the heir presumptive.
 (During Napoleon I's reign, Jérôme had been one of the Bonaparte brothers who was bypassed in the order of succession, his first marriage having been an elopement with the American commoner Elizabeth Patterson over the emperor's objections.
 The Second Empire, however, empowered the new emperor to choose an heir among any of Napoleon I's nephews.)
-After Jérôme came Jérôme's male descendants by his second, dynastic marriage to Princess Catharine of Württemberg.
+After Jérôme came Jérôme's male descendants by his second, dynastic marriage to Princess Catharina of Württemberg.

 Napoleon III, hitherto a bachelor, began to look for a wife to produce a legitimate heir.
 Most of the royal families of Europe were unwilling to intermarry with the parvenu House of Bonaparte.
-After several rebuffs, including from Princess Carola of Sweden and Princess Adelaide von Hohenlohe-Langenburg, Napoleon III decided to lower his sights somewhat and marry for love instead, choosing the young, beautiful countess of Teba, Eugénie de Montijo, a Spanish noblewoman who had been brought up in Paris.
+After several rebuffs, including from Princess Carola of Sweden and Princess Adelaide von Hohenlohe-Langenburg, Napoleon III decided to lower his sights somewhat and marry for love instead, choosing Countess of Teba, Eugénie de Montijo, a Spanish noblewoman who had been brought up in Paris.

 In 1856, Eugénie gave birth to a legitimate son and heir, Napoléon Eugène Louis, the Prince Imperial who, upon his father's defeat in battle and deposition in September 1870, went into exile.
 He became the claimant to the throne of the Second Empire when his father died in 1873.
 Like the King of Rome, the Prince Imperial died unwed and childless.
 All Bonapartist claimants since 1879 have been descendants of Jérôme Bonaparte in the male line.